-9.17 QoS_Commit
+9.17 QoS\Commit

 This Event Message indicates the time at which the CMTS commits bandwidth on the PacketCable access network.
-The CMTS MUST also generate this event if the Committed bandwidth changes.
+The CMTS MUST also generate this event if the Committed bandwidth changes or if the service flow is authorized by another gate (through the association of a different Gate than originally authorized the flow).